MarieAugerMethe/InformedHSA/README.md

 1. Documents: contains the information extracted from the articles.
 Specifically it contains the columns:
     - Authors: full author list
-    - Article Title: title
+    - Article Title: title of the article
-    - Abstract: arcticle abstract
+    - Abstract: abstract of the article
     - TitleExclude: whether or not the article was excluded while reviewing the titles
     - AbstractExlude: whether or not the article was excluded while reviewing the abstracts
     - FullTextExclude: whether or not the article was excluded while reviewing the articles
-    - AccountForIndividuals: whether or not the habitat selection analysis account for individual (e.g., via random effect or separate analyses)
+    - AccountForIndividuals: whether or not the habitat selection analysis accounts for individuals (e.g., via random effect or separate analyses)
-    - IncludeCharacteristicsOfFitnessHealth: whether or not  the habitat selection analysis include characteristics of an individual fitness or health
+    - IncludeCharacteristicsOfFitnessHealth: whether or not  the habitat selection analysis includes characteristics of an individual fitness or health
     - FitnessHealthCharacteristic: the fitness or health characteristics included in the habitat selection analysis
-    - IncludeCharacteristicsOfFitnessHealthSpecific: More specific info on whether or not the habitat selection analysis included characteristics of an individual fitness or health
+    - IncludeCharacteristicsOfFitnessHealthSpecific: more specific information on whether or not the habitat selection analysis includes characteristics of an individual fitness or health
-    - IncludeOtherCharacteristic: whether or not the habitat analysis include other characteristics of the individuals
+    - IncludeOtherCharacteristic: whether or not the habitat analysis includes other characteristics of the individuals
-    - OtherCharacteristic: the other individual characteristics was included in the habitat selection analysis
+    - OtherCharacteristic: the other individual characteristics included in the habitat selection analysis
     - MethodCharacteristic: information on the method used to include individual characteristics (see keywords)
-    - CommentMethodCharacteristic: additional comment on method to include individual characteristics
+    - CommentMethodCharacteristic: additional comment on the method to include individual characteristics
-    - PrimaryFocus: What is the primary focus of the paper?
-Is it a review, methodological, theory, or empirical  paper?
+    - PrimaryFocus: the primary focus of the paper; i.e., Is it a review, methodological, theory, or empirical  paper?
     - ManagementConservationInference: whether or not conservation or management inference was made based on the results
-    - Additional info on inference made: additional information on the statements
+    - Additional info on inference made: additional information on the conservation/management statements
     - Species common: common species name
     - Species scientific: Latin species name

 2. Full questions: contains the relationship between the column short form name and the full question associated with that column.

-3. Keywords to use: contains a list of keywords to use from some of the columns (to help consistency).
+3. Keywords to use: contains a list of keywords to use for some of the columns (to help consistency).

 ## Simulations